10 Most Expensive Faberge Eggs In The Entire World

-The First Hen Egg or Jeweled Hen Egg is a Tsar Imperial Faberge egg, the first in a series of fifty-four jeweled eggs made under the supervision of Peter Carl Fabergé for the Russian Imperial family.
+The First Hen Egg or Jewelled Hen Egg is a Tsar Imperial Faberge egg, the first in a series of fifty-four jewelled eggs made under the supervision of Peter Carl Fabergé for the Russian Imperial family.

 The crafting of the first Imperial egg is attributed to Erik Kollin of Faberge’s workshop and the egg is made of gold, completely coated with opaque white enamel to look like a real egg shell.